 - And many more

-As your advocate, Attorney Craig Kalinoski is committed to protecting you both in and out of the courtroom using his knowledge of the community, law, tenacious negotiation skills, and commitment through trial preparation.
+As your advocate, Attorney Craig Kalinoski is committed to protecting you both in and out of the courtroom using his knowledge of the law, his tenacious negotiation skills, and his committed trial preparation.